great-expectations/great_expectations/docs/guides/expectations/advanced/how_to_add_comments_to_expectations_and_display_them_in_data_docs.md

     )
     ```

-    Leads to the following representation in the Data Docs (click on the speech bubble to view the comment).
+    Leads to the following representation in the Data Docs (For Expectation Suite pages, click on the speech bubble to view the comment).

     ![Expectation with simple comment, no formatting](../../../images/table_level_no_format.png)